Beenetic-Studios/BeeneticToolkit/docs/Collections/EnumCollection_T,TGroup_.GetByGroup(Nullable_TGroup_,Nullable_bool_).md

 ```

 ### Remarks
-Group filtering and active state filtering are combined in the results.
-This allows flexible queries to retrieve exactly the desired subset of items.
+Group filtering and active state filtering are combined to provide flexible queries for retrieving desired subsets of items.